-This analysis is represented in the dashboard as a horizontal bar graph and shows the extent to which each jurisdiction or region has met its 5th cycle RHNA production goals for each income level.
-For each county, the graph shows up to three jurisdictions (those with the largest 5th cycle RHNA allocation).
+This analysis is represented in the dashboard as a horizontal bar graph and shows the extent to which each jurisdiction or region has met its 5th and/or 6th cycle RHNA production goals for each income level.
+For each county, the graph shows up to three jurisdictions (those with the largest 5th and 6th cycle RHNA allocation).
 For each region, the graph shows aggregate, region-wide progress towards RHNA for the region's planning body - known as a "council of government" or "COG."
 When there is no regional COG, the graph shows total progress towards RHNA for all jurisdictions within the region.
 Bars to the left of the y-axis (or negative values) represent the total number of new homes each jurisdiction still needs to permit to meet the housing needs of a specific income group.
-Bars to the right of the yaxis (or positive values) indicate when a jurisdiction has exceeded its RHNA production goal for a specific income group.
-For example, the City of Sacramento has exceeded its 5th cycle RHNA production goal for moderate-income households but is behind in meeting its goals for very low-, low-, and above moderate-income households.
+Bars to the right of the y-axis (or positive values) indicate when a jurisdiction has exceeded its RHNA production goal for a specific income group.
+For example, the City of